e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Requests for additional features can be posted in the widget's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.5.0 - 20240805

+-   Added the _Subtitle_ attribute for menu items.
+-   Added the _Hide selected option_ attribute for Enumeration menu items.
+-   Fixed styling for RTL layouts and menu item labels with icons.

 #### 1.4.0 - 20240322